AccessPermissionsTest does not pick up plugin permissions

 them for unit or functional tests.

-#5 Updated by Dominic Cleal 5 months ago
+#5 Updated by Dominic Cleal about 4 years ago

 This is less about permissions in the database, because AccessControl (which is what's being tested in AccessPermissionsTest) doesn't use the Permission objects, it uses an in-memory control list.
 The AccessControl mapping isn't set up if there are pending migrations, which should only really prevent the Permission record being created.